Henry and Joyce Collins: Concrete Murals by Henry and Joyce Collins

 Well known works by Henry and Joyce Collins include a series of concrete murals they completed together.
 These murals can be seen in their hometown of Colchester, Essex in the St Botolph's Circus underpass; the Crouch Street underpass; and on the façade of the Sainsbury's supermarket in Priory Walk.
 In April 2012, Firstsite funded a project to restore and relocate a series of three reliefs to 15 Queen Street, Colchester.
 These works by Henry and Joyce Collins were completed for the façade of the British Home Stores, Colchester in 1976 and were previously installed in the Lion Walk Shopping Centre until its redevelopment in 2009.

-Other concrete murals by Henry and Joyce Collins can be seen in other locations in the UK including a mural in Hamtun Street, Southampton which narrates the history of the city; the Stockport British Home Stores also depicting the history of the city; Newcastle Through the Ages (1974) located on the Primark in Newcastle; and Sainsbury's supermarket, Burkhurst Place, Bexhill-on-sea.
+Other concrete murals by Henry and Joyce Collins can be seen in other locations in the UK including a mural in Hamtun Street, Southampton which narrates the history of the city; the Stockport British Home Stores also depicting the history of the city; Newcastle Through the Ages (1974) located on the Primark in Newcastle; and Sainsbury's supermarket, Burkhurst Place, Bexhill-on-sea, the latter restored in 2024.
 These works are an example of Post-war mural art that was popularised following the Festival of Britain in 1951.

 The early process Pallot and Collins used to make these concrete murals included the use of plastic moulds.
 The relief was made in reverse and then poured concrete was put into the moulds.
 The moulds themselves would then be broken in order to remove the concrete mural.
 Later the couple would go on to use wooden moulds with a releasing agent which meant that moulds could be re-used.
 Pallot and Collins would often extensively research the history of an area before starting a mural and would often allude to the city's history in the mural itself including references to important local figures and events.

+Another installation is on the wall of Sainsbury’s store on Victoria Road, Surbiton, Southwest London.
+The two panels depict the history of Surbiton.
+The mosaic uses square glazed tiles pressed into wet concrete.
+It also shows the railway history of the town.

 According to the Twentieth Century Society, as many as one thousand murals were made between the end of the Second World War and the 1980s in the UK and were a product of the post war building boom.
 The Twentieth Century Society has launched a campaign to preserve some of these murals, as some have been destroyed in the redevelopment of cities in UK such as the 2008 destruction of a mural by Ray Howard-Jones in Cardiff and another by Mitzi Cunliffe in Sunderland.